WalletConnect/walletconnect-docs/docs/csharp/core/pairing-api.md

 ### Context

-WalletConnect offers Sign, Auth, and Push Protocols.
+WalletConnect offers Sign, Auth, Chat and Push APIs.
 To allow a reusable communication channel between peers, the Pairing API exposes a standard interface and allows for sending and receiving multi-protocol requests over a single pairing.

 ## Pair Configuration